What to know about the U.N. vote on whether to admit Palestinians as full members

 "The plight of the Palestinian people started over a century ago and is still ongoing," said Ziad Abu Amr, the Palestinian representative to the U.N., speaking at Thursday's debate.
 "We have made every possible genuine effort, we have made unimaginable historic concessions in order to achieve a peace that is based on the two-state solution."

 The U.N.
-Security Council will vote on whether to recommend the Palestinian bid for full membership.
-The vote is only one step of the process to full admittance.
+Security Council voted on whether to recommend the Palestinian bid for full membership.
+The vote was only one step of the process to full admittance.

-If the resolution passes, it would then move to the General Assembly, where it must win a two-thirds majority of the 193 voting members.
+If the resolution passed, it would have moved to the General Assembly, where it must win a two-thirds majority of the 193 voting members.

-If the application reaches the General Assembly, what will be the result?
+What kind of support does Palestinian officials have with the General Assembly?

 It's possible that the General Assembly would approve Palestinian statehood.